Tcarlos/Linux-Knowledge-Base/Testcase3.md

     https://drbd.linbit.com/users-guide/s-lvm-snapshots.html

-## 4.2 Testing resizing of various volumes
+## 4.2 Testing resizing functions

+### 4.2.1 Resizing the VPS thinpool (followed by updating DRBD size)

-**Resizing the VPS thinpool with lvresize and lvextend commands and adjusting the PV size of DRBD device right with it.**
+In this situation resizing of the VPS thinpool is easily done with lvresize or lvextend command.
+Right after this we update the PV of the DRBD too to optimize volume usage.

     lvresize DRBDVG2/VPSthinpool -L +50M
     Rounding size to boundary between physical extents: 52.00 MiB Size of logical volume DRBDVG2/VPSthinpool_tdata changed from 128.00 MiB (32 extents) to 180.00 MiB (45 extents).